matthewyang204/NotepadEE/Windows/README.md

-# Notepad== Linux Version
+# Notepad== Windows Version

-This is the repository for the linux version of this software.
+This is the repository for the Windows version of this software.

 Main repository: https://www.github.com/matthewyang204/NotepadEE

-This is the Linux version's source code
+This is the Windows version's source code

-The Linux binaries can be downloaded from the releases
+The Windows binaries can be downloaded from the releases

-Any Debian-based distro works for building, otherwise, any distro can be used with the binaries
+Any PC running Windows 10 x64 or later works for building, otherwise, any distro can be used with the binaries

 Build instructions:
-- Please unzip the folder and then cd into the Linux folder within the extracted folder in a terminal
-- Type `./configure && make && sudo make install` to build from source and install
-- If the configure script needs to install stuff, go ahead and enter your password if prompted
-- You can use `sudo make upgrade` instead of `sudo make install` to directly update your existing installation
-- Any GUI distro from the last 10-15 years should work for building from source and running binaries
-- Source code is in the Linux folder; macOS source code is in separate macOS folder
+- Run the command prompt as admin and navigate to the folder.
+- Run `dpinstall.bat` in the Command Prompt to find out what's missing.
+Install the missing component that the batch script specifies if it fails.
+- If all dependencies are met, it will automatically use pip3 to install the needed Python libraries.
+- Once dependencies are met, run `build.bat`.
+Make sure to agree with nuitka's y/n prompts.
+- After running `build.bat`, run `postbuild.bat` to move things into place
+- Download and install Inno Setup if you haven't already.
+Then, open the .iss setup script and build by clicking Build>Compile.
+- Run the installer and you've successfully installed.

+Installing from the precompiled binaries:
+- Binaries are next to all other binaries
+- x64 binaries are provided for users, however, they are not signed
+- Version compatibility:
+- Windows 7 x64 or later
+- Windows 11 ARM64 or later

+Upgrading:
+- You can directly run the new installer to upgrade.
+You can either download this from the Release of the new version or you can install from your custom-built installer.